 Salary Range: $33.52 - $40.67 per hour

+A pay period is two weeks in length that starts on Wednesday and ends on Tuesday.
 Hours will include weekdays, weekends and evenings.
-The positions' schedules are based on the Library's current operational need.
+Schedules are subject to change based on the Library’s current operational needs.
 This classification is part of a bargaining unit represented by AFSCME.
-A pay period is two weeks in length.

 The Student Assistant Program enables students who are enrolled in high school, undergraduate degree, vocational or G.E.D. programs to gain work experience in a public library.
 This employment program for teens and young adults promotes teamwork, service to the community, and provides valuable support for the Library.